 - Dual Wielding: Her spear's Blue Crimson form splits it into two weapons with fire and ice magic.

 - Elemental Powers: Several of her Ten Commandments' forms have these powers, including Blue Crimson, Mel Force, and Gravity Core.

-- Evil Counterpart: She is literally a sociopathic version of Erza Scarlet.
-As they fight, however, Scarlet realizes that she and Knightwalker are Not So Different, since Knightwalker would also go to great lengths for her people.
+- Evil Counterpart: She is a sociopathic version of Erza Scarlet.
+As they fight, however, Scarlet realizes that she and Nightwalker are Not So Different, since Nightwalker would also go to great lengths for her people.

 - Evil Redhead: She has long, scarlet hair just like her Earth-land counterpart, but she's far from moral.

 - Evil Sounds Deep: She takes Erza's Contralto of Danger and uses it to more intimidating effect.

 - Fiery Redhead: She's even more Hot-Blooded than Earth-land's Erza.